 We then started an information program for parents with two Kenyan colleagues, pediatrician Gilbert Olbara and microbiologist Sandra Langat.
 They were supervised by pediatric oncologist Gertjan Kaspers and research coordinator Saskia Mostert.
 Every week, all parents of children with cancer are invited to attend an information meeting in the hospital where they watch a video explaining what cancer is, what the treatment consists of, the possible side effects and why it is so important that the children complete their therapy.
 After the video is shown, the parents can ask questions to Gilbert and Sandra.
 The parents also receive an information booklet and DVD with the same information.
 In addition, Gilbert and Sandra organize a parent support meeting every two weeks where parents meet under the guidance of a psychologist and can exchange experiences with each other.

-Last March, Gilbert and Sandra were in the Netherlands to develop their research results and write articles for international publications.
 The preliminary results are remarkably good: parents of more than 200 children have already taken part in the information program and of these children only 2% is drop-out!
 This offers hope.
-Not only for the children in this Kenyan hospital, but through presentations at international congresses and publications in medical scientific journals, the importance of good parent education will be brought to the attention of many more childhood oncology teams in developing countries.
+Not only for the children in this Kenyan hospital, but through presentations at international congresses and publications in medical scientific journals, the importance of good parental programs will be brought to the attention of many more childhood oncology teams in developing countries.
 Ultimately, this will lead to more and more children worldwide being given the chance to cure cancer.